Skip to content

 The right tools for the job

-The first step to changing your own brakes is to have the right tools for the job.
-If you’re going to be doing brake repair or brake replacement, it’s important that you have a toolbox stocked with everything from a torque wrench and crescent wrench set all the way down to an Allen key set.
+The first step to changing your brakes is having the right tools for the job.
+If you’re doing brake repair or brake replacement, you must have a toolbox stocked with everything from a torque and crescent wrench to an Allen key set.

-It’s also important that you know how each tool works so that when something goes wrong, you can figure out why!
-This means having an understanding of torque values and how they relate to any given fastener on your car; it also means knowing what kind of torque wrench goes with which fastener size (and why).
+You must also know how each tool works so that when something goes wrong, you can figure out why!
+This means understanding torque values and how they relate to any given fastener on your car and knowing what kind of torque wrench goes with which fastener size (and why).

 Conclusion

-By doing the job correctly, it is possible to save a lot of money and learn something important about your car in the process.
+Doing the job correctly can save a lot of money and learn something important about your car in the process.
 Even if you don't want to do the job yourself, knowing how the brakes work will help you explain better to a mechanic what symptoms you are experiencing.